Godement resolutions and sheaf homotopy theory: Introduction

-So we can rephrase our problem more precisely as: under which conditions for $\X$ and $\D$, does (\ref{hypercohomologysheaf}) deserve to be called a \lq\lq fibrant" model for $\F$?
-For instance, assume that $\X$ has a final object $X$: when would it make sense to define sheaf cohomology of $\X$ with coefficients in $\F$ as $\Gamma (X, \mathbb{H}_\X (\F))$?
+So a particular instance of our initial question is the following: assume that $\X$ has a final object $X$, when would it make sense to define sheaf cohomology of $\X$ with coefficients in $\F$ as $\Gamma (X, \mathbb{H}_\X (\F))$?
 More precisely, we are asking when this formula would define a right derived functor in the sense of Quillen \cite{Q}; that is, a left Kan extension.

 In order to talk about derived functors and homotopy categories, we need to specify the class of morphisms with respect to which we localize.
-In all the examples we are aware of, this is the class that keeps track of the topology of $\X$, the one of \emph{local equivalences}: we have a distinguished class of morphisms $\mathrm{E}$, or \lq\lq equivalences", in the category of coefficients $\D$; and, for a morphism of sheaves $\varphi : \F \longrightarrow \G$ to be called a local equivalence, we require every morphism induced on stalks $\varphi_x : \F_x \longrightarrow \G_x$ to be in $\mathrm{E}$ for all the points $x$ in $\X$.
+In all the examples we are aware of, this is the class that keeps track of the topology of $\X$, the one of \emph{local equivalences}: we have a distinguished class of morphisms $\mathrm{E}$, or \lq\lq equivalences", in the category of coefficients $\D$; and, for a morphism of sheaves $\varphi : \F \longrightarrow \G$ to be called a local equivalence, we require every morphism induced on stalks $\varphi_x : \F_x \longrightarrow \G_x$ to be in $\mathrm{E}$.
 Let us note this class of local equivalences as $\W$.
-For instance, for $\D = \Cochains{\Ab}$ we could take $\mathrm{E}$ to be the class of \emph{quasi-isomorphisms}, $\quis$, morphisms which induce isomorphisms in cohomology, and then $\W$ would be the class of sheaf morphisms inducing $\quis$ stalkwise.
+For instance, for $\D = \Cochains{\Ab}$ we could take $\mathrm{E}$ to be the class of \emph{quasi-isomorphisms}, $\quis$, morphisms which induce isomorphisms in cohomology.

-It would be tempting now to try to answer our question by introducing a Quillen model structure on $\Sheaf (\X , \D)$ in such a way that $\W$ would be its class of weak equivalences and the hypercohomology sheaves $\mathbb{H}_\X (\F)$ a (Quillen) fibrant model for each sheaf $\F$.
+A first approach could be to study our question in the context of Quillen model categories.
+That is, to assume that our coefficient category $(\D,\mrm{E})$ supports a Quillen model structure and that it induces one on $(\Sheaf (\X , \D),\W)$ in such a way that the Godement resolution becomes a fibrant model for every sheaf.
+As proved in \cite{Be1} and \cite{Be2}, this is indeed possible under certain (non-trivial) hypotheses on the model category $(\D,\mrm{E})$.

-But Quillen model structures might be too much of a good thing in our case: in addition to dealing with our prime objects of interest, sheaves $\mathbb{H}_\X (\F)$ being fibrant models for every sheaf $\F$, we would also have to prove the existence of a cofibrant model for every sheaf, an otherwise pointless exercise.
-We therefore choose to keep only the minimum amount of structure in $\Sheaf (\X, \D)$ necessary to have the class $\W$ as \lq\lq weak equivalences" and the sheaves $\mathbb{H}_\X (\F)$ as \lq\lq fibrant" models.